|Nutritional Guidelines (per serving)|

 Oxtails do not come from oxen.
 They are the tail of the common cow and are one of the most flavorful beef cuts.
 Long braising of oxtails makes the meat fall off the bones and creates a rich stock.
 If you are a novice cook, you may benefit from watching the how-to video before trying this recipe.

-- 1 Tablespoon olive oil
+- 1 tablespoon olive oil

-- 1 medium onion, chopped
+- 1 medium onion (chopped)

-- 4 carrots, peeled and cut on diagonal into 1/2-inch pieces
+- 4 carrots (peeled and cut on diagonal into 1/2-inch pieces)

-- 1 can (14 to 16 ounces)tomatoes, chopped
+- 1 (14 to 16-ounce) can tomatoes (chopped)

 - 3/4 cup chicken broth

-- 3/4 teaspoonsalt
+- 3/4 teaspoon salt

 - 1/4 teaspoon ground red pepper (cayenne)

-- 1/8 teaspoon groundallspice
+- 1/8 teaspoon ground allspice

 Add onion and garlic to drippings in pan; cook until onion is tender, about 7 minutes.

-Stir in oxtails.
 Cover and place in oven.
 Bake at 275 F. until meat is tender, about 2 hours.

-With slotted spoon, transfer oxtails to warm platter.
+With a slotted spoon, transfer oxtails to warm platter.
 Skim and discard fat from pot liquid; pour juice over meat and serve.